-- You have a very bad headache and a stiff, painful neck.
+- You have a severe headache and a stiff, painful neck.

-- You suddenly have trouble seeing or a hard time moving your eyes from side to side.
+- You have sudden trouble seeing or a hard time moving your eyes from side to side.

-- You suddenly have trouble thinking, remembering things, or moving parts of your body.
+- You have new or increased trouble moving parts of your body.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Micromedex® Care Notes: